Gabriel Green (ufologist)

-Gabriel Green (November 11, 1924 – September 8, 2001) was an American UFO contactee active from the 1950s to 1970s.
+Gabriel Green (November 11, 1924 – September 8, 2001) was an American UFO contactee active from the 1950s to the 1970s.
 During this time he claimed to be in regular contact with extraterrestrials, and founded the Amalgamated Flying Saucer Clubs of America.
 Green had a minor political career, unsuccessfully running for president of the United States in the 1960 and 1972 elections, and for United States Senate in the 1962 election.

 Biography

 Early life

 Green was born on November 11, 1924, in Whittier, California.
 He attended Los Angeles City College and Woodbury Business College.
 He worked as a photographer for the Los Angeles Board of Education until 1959, when he chose to focus on ufology.

 Amalgamated Flying Saucer Clubs of America

 After claiming he had observed a UFO, Green became interested in extraterrestrial topics and in 1956 founded the Los Angeles Interplanetary Study Groups (LAISG), which published the "semi-religious" magazine Thy Kingdom Come.
 In 1959 the LAISG grew into the California-based Amalgamated Flying Saucer Clubs of America (AFSCA), with Green serving as its director.
 Green stated that the purpose of the AFSCA was to gain the UFO movement prestige by demonstrating its size, to pressure Congress, and to "hold a national convention".
 The inaugural three-day convention, which as Green claimed was organized on the advice of the space people, was marred by conflict between the attending clubs.
 A total number of 45 contactees spoke at the event, including Daniel Fry.
 In 1959, Green became president of the AFSCA.
 At its peak, the AFSCA comprised over 5,000 members across 24 countries.
 The group effectively ceased to exist after the termination of its final publication in 1969, subsequently publishing only occasional information sheets.

 The AFSCA continued to publish Thy Kingdom Come, renamed to World Report in 1959 and to UFO International in 1962.
 UFO International ceased publication in 1965.
 The AFSCA also published the periodical Flying Saucers International from 1962 to 1969.
 In 1967 Green published the book Let's Face Facts about Flying Saucers.